ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 ![GitHub Logo](https://github.com/ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/blob/main/7.png)

-Overall, the confusion matrix suggests that there is some level of misclassification and confusion between multiple classes.
-But we can still see that some classes has high  number of true positives

-From the confusion matrix: These were observed:
+ From the confusion matrix, These are the observations:

 - Ambulance: The model correctly predicted 3 samples as ambulance (true positives), while incorrectly predicting them as Classes 2, 3, 4, and 5.
 It also predicted 4 amnulances samples as bus, 8 as car, and 5 as motorcycle.

 - Bicycle: The model correctly predicted 22 samples as bicycle (true positives), but incorrectly predicted 1 bicycle sample as car, and 27 as motorcycle.
 This suggests some misclassification between bicycle and other classes, particularly motorcycle.